AWS EC2 Monitoring – CloudWatch Metrics & Alarms

 AWS ELB Monitoring

-• Elastic Load Balancing publishes data points to CloudWatch about the load balancers and back-end instances
+• Elastic Load Balancing publishes data points to Amazon CloudWatch about the load balancers and targets (or back-end instances for Classic Load Balancer).

 • Elastic Load Balancing reports metrics to CloudWatch only when requests are flowing through the load balancer.